magento/merchdocs/src/customers/account-company-roles-permissions.md

 title: Company Roles and Permissions
 ---

 Roles for company users set up with various levels of permission to access sales information and resources.
 By default, the company administrator is a super user with full permissions.
-The [Access Denied]({% link cms/pages-core.md %}) page appears if the user doesn’t have permission to access the page.
+The [Access Denied]({% link cms/pages-core.md %}) page appears if the user does not have permission to access the page.

 ![]({% link images/images-b2b/customer-company-roles-permissions.png %}){: .zoom}
 _Roles and Permissions Page with Default Role_